 If the coolant temperature warning lamp lights up, stop the vehicle and switch off the engine.
-Let the engine cool down, and then check the coolant level in the radiator and top up if necessary.
-If you continue your journey with the coolant temperature warning lamp on, this may cause engine failure.
+Let the engine cool, check the coolant level in the radiator, and correct it if necessary.
+If you continue riding while the coolant temperature warning lamp is lit, the engine may be damaged.